Lines on $p$-adic and real cubic surfaces: Galois Groups

 \section{Galois Groups}

 Let $S$ be a smooth cubic surface defined over a perfect field $K$, and let $L$ be the field of definition of the $27$ lines on $S$.
-Then the extension $L/K$ is Galois, and the Galois group $\Gal(L/K)$ is a subgroup of $W(E_6)$, the Weyl group of order $51840$.
+Then the extension $L/K$ is Galois, and the Galois group $\Gal(L/K)$ is a subgroup of $W(E_6)$, the Weyl group of order $51840 = 2^7\cdot 3^4\cdot 5$.
 A natural question to ask is which subgroups of $W(E_6)$ can be realized in this way.
 The answer depends, of course, on the base field $K$.
-Elsenhans--Jahnel proved that all subgroups of $W(E_6)$ can be realized when $K=\Q$, see \cite[Theorem~0.1]{ElsenhansJahnel2015}.
+Elsenhans--Jahnel proved the following: \begin{theorem}\emph{(\cite[Theorem~0.1]{ElsenhansJahnel2015})} All subgroups of $W(E_6)$ can be realized when $K=\Q$. \end{theorem}

+Let us now consider the case where $K$ is a non-archimedean local field of characteristic $0$; such a field is isomorphic to a finite extension of $\Q_p$ for some prime $p$.
+In this case, there are certain constraints on the possible Galois groups that can arise.
+Let us make this more precise.
+Let $L$ be a finite Galois extension of $K$ with Galois group $G$, and consider (the first parts of) the ramification group filtration on $G$:

+Here, $G_0$ and $G_1$ are the inertia and ramification groups, respectively.
+It is well-known that \begin{itemize} \item the group $G_1$ is a $p$-group, \item the quotient $G/G_0$ must be cyclic, and \item the quotient $G_0/G_1$ must be cyclic of order coprime to $p$ \end{itemize} (see, for example, \cite[Chapter~IV]{SerreLocalFields}).
+In addition to these constraints, we also have the following: \begin{proposition} The Galois group $G$ is solvable. \end{proposition} \begin{proof} This well-known result follows from the fact that every $p$-group is nilpotent. \end{proof}

-Let us now consider the case where $K = \Qp$.
-Then the above statement clearly can not be true, because in this case all Galois groups are solvable, but $W(E_6)$ has non-solvable subgroups.
-Which solvable subgroups of $W(E_6)$ can be realized then?
+Because of this proposition, the statement in Theorem~\ref{thm:Elsenhans--Jahnel} clearly can not be true for $K$ since $W(E_6)$ has non-solvable subgroups.
+Indeed, there are precisely $19$ non-solvable subgroups of $W(E_6)$ up to conjugation, and they can be computed using the following Magma code:

+These observations pose the following question: \begin{question} Which subgroups of $W(E_6)$ can arise as Galois groups of lines on smooth cubic surfaces over $\Q_p$?
+How does this list depend on $p$? \end{question}

 The results of our experiments suggest that Galois groups should be quite small and they are usually abelian.
-Tables~\ref{table:abeliangroups} and \ref{table:nonabeliangroups} summarize the Galois group structures obtained for a sample of $5000$ surfaces over $\Q_7$ sampled from the Haar measure, and the number of times they occurred.
+Tables~\ref{table:abeliangroups_p=5}-\ref{table:nonabeliangroups_p=5} (resp.
+Tables~\ref{table:abeliangroups_p=7}-\ref{table:nonabeliangroups_p=7}) summarize the Galois groups\footnote{In the tables, we use the notation provided by Magma.
+In particular, $F_q$ is the Frobenius group $\F_q \rtimes \F_q^{\times}$, and $OD_{2^k}$ is the ``other-dihedral'' group $C_{2^{k-1}} \rtimes C_2$ with $C_2$ acting as $2^{k-2} + 1$.} obtained for a sample of $25000$ surfaces over $\Q_5$ (resp. $\Q_7$) sampled from the Haar measure, and the number of times they occurred.
+Our code can be found at (\ref{eq:link_for_code}).

+\begin{remark} Notice that the Galois groups that appeared for $p = 5$ are more complicated.
+This is expected since the prime $5$ divides the order of the Weyl group $W(E_6)$.
+We have also tried to make the same computation for the other primes with the same property, namely $2$ and $3$.
+Determining Galois groups using the Magma's \texttt{GaloisGroup()} function, however, was significantly slower in these cases.
+This means that more interesting groups show up for the primes $2$ and $3$. \end{remark}